-Another strength of OCCI is the advisory committee.
+An additional strength of OCCI is the advisory committee.
 The membership is dedicated to promoting and advocating for the program, maintaining industry standards and producing a graduate well prepared for real-world experience.
-Members include a variety of representatives from the hospitality industry and also include current students and recent graduates of the program.
+Members include a variety of representatives from the baking and pastry industry and also include graduates of the program.

-Recently the college created and implemented the position of institutional researcher to provide data to the various departments on which to base future decisions.
+The college's position of institutional researcher provides an added strength to the program by assisting OCCI and the college's various departments in data collection and analysis relevant to individual departments.
 The intent is regular, ongoing and continual improvement for the curriculum and programs.
 This will allow the program to have data as needed for revision of curriculum and to meet the changing needs of the industry, assess employers and graduates to determine possible programmatic changes.

-Course outlines, evaluation strategies, schedules and descriptions are systematically reviewed each year and participate in the same college approval process.
-The mission and goals have not been systematically revised during this process.
-This is an area that can be enhanced through input by the advisory committee.
+OCCI course outlines, evaluation strategies, schedules and descriptions are systematically reviewed each year and participate in the same college approval process; however, the mission and goals of the OCCI programs have not been systematically revised during this process.
+The need to sustain a high level of industry standards may be enhanced by systematically revising the OCCI programs' mission and goals.